 Submission of Reports

 The Annual Financial Statement must be submitted to NHMRC by 30 April following each calendar year of funding.
-A final year Financial Statement must be submitted to NHMRC no later than six months after the funding period has been completed, or six months after termination of a grant or one month after the transfer of a grant.
-Failure to provide the report(s) within agreed timeframes will result in consideration being given to suspending payments to all active grants held by the Administering Institution until the report(s) have been submitted.
+A final year Financial Statement must be submitted to NHMRC no later than six months after the funding period has been completed, or six months after termination of a grant, or one month after the transfer of a grant.
+Failure to provide the report(s) within agreed timeframes will result in consideration being given in accordance with the Funding Agreement to suspending payments to all active grants held by the Administering Institution until the report(s) have been submitted.

 Unspent funds and Extensions to the Funding Period

-If it is anticipated that the Research Activity will not be completed and that there will be unspent funds at the end of the approved Funding Period, a variation to extend the grant must be submitted to NHMRC, before the end date of the grant.
+If it is anticipated that the Research Activity will not be completed in the approved Funding Period.
+At the end of the approved Funding Period, a variation to extend the grant must be submitted to NHMRC, before the end date of the grant.
 Late extension requests are unlikely to be approved.

 Scholarship final year financial reporting